-This resource has been designed to help you prepare robust clinical reasoning to help secure the VENDLET V5S for your client.
+This resource has been designed to help you prepare robust clinical reasoning to help secure the VENDLET system for your client.
 It includes a series of prompts, and ideas of the kind of information that decision-makers may require before agreeing to fund.

 1. Outline the cost benefit

 The VENDLET has many major benefits, including increased safety and comfort for carers and service users.
 However, another major benefit can be the potential cost savings.
 Does your client currently require multiple carers to attend them at any one time?
 This is obviously costly, and the VENDLET can reduce that cost, as it often only requires a single carer to turn a client.

 Presenting the cost savings in pounds and pence may help – use our online cost calculator to crunch the numbers.

 2. Present the alternatives

 Even if the VENDLET turns out to be an economically-sound purchase (as we’ve just explored), you may nonetheless be asked if you’ve considered lower-cost alternatives.
 It would be sensible to include a list of options in your business case, with a note next to each one explaining why the VENDLET is a more suitable option (e.g, it’s less invasive, which lowers stress and anxiety for the patient etc.)